Experience the best of the Périgord Vert!

 The medieval fortress Châlucet near Chalus is one of the main heritage sites of Limousin.
 We are also a few minutes’ drive from many other castles, including the Chateau La Rochefoucauld, Chateau de Brie, Chateau Chalus-Chabrol, Chateau Les Cars and Chateau Montbrun.

 Terraventura is an increasingly popular pastime in the area.
 Online orienteering, similar to geo-caching in the UK, offers a way to explore the region while looking for treasure!
 There are numerous ‘Randonnee’ itineraries in the area, allowing you to explore the Limousin countryside through pre-planned on-road and off-road routes.
 Maps of local walks and hikes are provided in the property.
-Bike rentals can also be arranged via Bike Hire Direct for those who prefer to explore on two wheels!
+Bike rentals are available locally for those who prefer to explore on two wheels!

-For those looking for more fun on the beach during the hot season, we are also close to the lakes of Saint Mathieu, Plan d’Eau Videix, Saint Saud Lacoussière, Espace Hermaline, Lake Saint Pardoux and Plan d’eau Grand Prairie that is home to Jump 16 – a fun inflatable course on the lake.
+For those looking for more fun on the beach during the hot season, we are also close to the lakes of Saint Mathieu, Plan d’Eau Videix, Saint Saud Lacoussière, Espace Hermaline, and Plan d’eau Grand Prairie which is a little further away, but home to Jump 16 – a fun inflatable course on the lake.
 All of these sites offer beaches, lakeside bars and restaurants, and various water sports such as paddle boating, kayaking and paddle boarding.

 For those looking for a little more activity during their breaks, several sites are available nearby: bowling, swimming, climbing, karting, horse riding, fishing and golf.
-We are only 10 minutes from the Golf International de La Prèze with an 18-hole pitch and putt and an 18-hole championship course.
-Just up the road in the Maisonnais is also the base of the Balloons of Périgord-Limousin where it is possible to go on an aerial adventure to see the region from above- perfect for a romantic outing or special occasion.
+We are only 10 minutes from the Golf International de La Prèze with an 18-hole pitch and putt and an 18-hole championship course, plus another 4 golf courses within an hours drive.
+There is also Domaine des Limousines or Centre Equestre du Caledo both within 15 minutes for those wanting to explore on horseback.

 Brantome is known as the ‘Venice of the Perigord’ being surrounded by the river Dronne.
-Brantome is a pretty and unique market town, with little streets to explore, a large array of restaurants and bars, kayaking, and the opportunity to visit the beautiful Abbaye de Brantome.
+Brantome is a pretty and unique market town, with a large market ebery Friday, regular Truffle markets over the winter months, little streets to explore, a large array of restaurants and bars, kayaking, and the opportunity to visit the beautiful Abbaye de Brantome.
 Brantome is also not far from the medieval Chateau de Bourdeilles.

 The Perigord is well known for its caves, and Grotte de Villars is no exception.
 The closes caves to us this is a fascinating place to visits.
 There is a guided tour of the caves, and gardens to explore as well.
 Villars is also the location of the beautiful Chateau de Puyguilhem